Bira/octopus-carnival/_drafts/wir-mm3-4e-mimic.md

 Fourth edition mimics also take over the "murderous alien shapeshifter" role from doppelgangers, which as we saw before are now mostly just people.
-You see, the classic chest mimic is actually a juvenile indivitual.
+You see, the classic chest mimic is actually a juvenile individual.
 As it matures, it gains the ability to absorb the memories of the people they devour and to take their shapes.
 These impersonator mimics infiltrate mortal society, moving around and taking different shapes as they feed.
 They reproduce by budding.
 Their spawn